damascenodiego/damascenodiego.github.io/_pages/about.md

 I have been guiding students on the development of their final year projects in the topic of Educational data analysis.

-Before that, I was a research assistant and
+Previously, I was a research assistant and
 PhD candidate at the Institute of Mathematics and Computer Sciences of the University of São Paulo ([ICMC-USP](http://icmc.usp.br/), Brazil), under the joint supervision of